Why become a childminder?

 How much can you earn?

-• Only one child under age 1
+• Only one child can be under 1 year old

 It gave me an income and allowed me to be at home with my own children when they were young.